 Throughout the last decade, Expert Africa continued to offer trips to Zimbabwe using BA Comair and South African Airways and carefully chosen, small, independent camps.
 We didn’t promote these strongly, but we always offered them.
-We did this as a matter of principle, to support good people whom we have known for many years struggling to make their small businesses survive, and to aid Zimbabwean wildlife conservation.
+We did this as a matter of principle, to support good people whom we have known for many years who were struggling to make their small businesses survive, and to aid Zimbabwean wildlife conservation.

-Rest assured that if we felt our travellers, by visiting Zimbabwe, would worsen problems for Zimbabwe’s people, or prolong President Mugabe’s grip on power, then Expert Africa would refuse to organise trips here.
-However, we don’t believe that this is the case and we feel our form of targeted, responsible travel to Zimbabwe is a positive stance.
+Rest assured that if we felt our travellers, by visiting Zimbabwe, would worsen problems for Zimbabwe’s people, or prolong the tenure of an oppressive government, then Expert Africa would refuse to organise trips here.
+However, we don’t believe that this is the case, and while we will be keeping a close eye on the situation, we feel at present that our form of targeted, responsible travel to Zimbabwe is a positive stance.

 For a few more of the many views on this question, some recent press articles stand out: